Read the beginning of this Work in Progress.

 As she opened the shutters to let in the light, Riordan jumped onto the sill.
 He meowed once, then landed on the chair by the fire.
 Carefully washing a paw, he watched her set the books on a small table next to the chair.
 He kept washing as she flipped through the pages in the first book.
 Finally, he stopped and looked at her for a moment, then stepped down and touched the book under the one she had opened.

-“Fine,” Ciara said, blowing a loose curl of dark hair out of her eyes.
-“If you know where it is, why don’t you just tell me what I need to do about this.”
+“Fine,” Fiona said, blowing a loose curl of auburn hair out of her eyes.
+“If you know where it is, why don’t you just tell me what I need to do about this?”

 Riordan jumped down to the floor and rubbed his body against the leg of the chair, then walked over and stared at the door.